crossplane/crossplane/docs/api/crossplaneio/crossplane-runtime/core-crossplane-io-v1alpha1.md

 `claimRef` | Optional [core/v1.ObjectReference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#objectreference-v1-core) | ClaimReference specifies the resource claim to which this managed resource will be bound.
 ClaimReference is set automatically during dynamic provisioning.
 Crossplane does not currently support setting this field manually, per https://github.com/crossplaneio/crossplane-runtime/issues/19
 `classRef` | Optional [core/v1.ObjectReference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#objectreference-v1-core) | ClassReference specifies the resource class that was used to dynamically provision this managed resource, if any.
 Crossplane does not currently support setting this field manually, per https://github.com/crossplaneio/crossplane-runtime/issues/20
 `providerRef` | [core/v1.ObjectReference](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#objectreference-v1-core) | ProviderReference specifies the provider that will be used to create, observe, update, and delete this managed resource.
-`reclaimPolicy` | Optional [ReclaimPolicy](#ReclaimPolicy) | ReclaimPolicy specifies what will happen to the external resource this managed resource manages when the managed resource is deleted. &#34;Delete&#34; deletes the external resource, while &#34;Retain&#34; (the default) does not.
-Note this behaviour is subtly different from other uses of the ReclaimPolicy concept within the Kubernetes ecosystem per https://github.com/crossplaneio/crossplane-runtime/issues/21
+`reclaimPolicy` | Optional [ReclaimPolicy](#ReclaimPolicy) | ReclaimPolicy specifies what will happen to this managed resource when its resource claim is deleted, and what will happen to the underlying external resource when the managed resource is deleted.
+The &#34;Delete&#34; policy causes the managed resource to be deleted when its bound resource claim is deleted, and in turn causes the external resource to be deleted when its managed resource is deleted.
+The &#34;Retain&#34; policy causes the managed resource to be retained, in binding phase &#34;Released&#34;, when its resource claim is deleted, and in turn causes the external resource to be retained when its managed resource is deleted.
+The &#34;Retain&#34; policy is used when no policy is specified.